• Skip to primary navigation

 Deviled quail eggs topped with fresh dill and capers.

-• Bring the eggs down to room temperature before boiling to prevent them from cracking.
+• Bring the eggs down to room temperature before placing in boiling water in a medium saucepan to prevent them from cracking.
 To do so, take the eggs out of the fridge and place them on the kitchen counter for about 30 minutes.

 • The cold water method is the best way to boil quail eggs because they’re so delicate.
 Place the eggs in the saucepan, fill it with cold water, heat to a rolling boil, and lower the heat to a simmer.